S-Penguin/Alphabot-Sim/README.md

 * get cube_as_ground(view, projection, size_of_the_ground) and get cube_as_obstacle(view, projection, cubePositions, length_of_cubePositions) change the settings.

-* Camera.move() and alphabot.generate() are essential they change make the camera or alphabot move if the position target is different than the actual position
+* Camera.move() and alphabot.generate() are essential : they are moving the camera or alphabot if the position target is different than the actual position

 the file stb_image.h is from https://github.com/nothings/stb/blob/master/stb_image.h